myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/jsonb-agg.md

 ## Definition

 The `jsonbAgg` method allows you to add a `JSONB_AGG` function to the query.
-The `JSONB_AGG` is a function that accepts a set of values and returns an JSON array in which each value in the set is assigned to an element of the array.
+The `JSONB_AGG` is a function that accepts a set of values and returns a JSON array in which each value in the set is assigned to an element of the JSON array.

 There are 2 ways to call this method: